AdvaniaSE/PowerShellFundamentals/03. Update Help Documentation/Detailed.md

 Update-Help
 ```

----

-After updating your help files you can find help on all CmdLets by running the command
+After updating your help files you can find help on all cmdlets by running the command

 ```Powershell
 Get-Help -Name $CommandName
 ```

-Where $CommandName is the name of your command.
+`$CommandName` is the name of the command that you wish to view help documentation for.

 ---

-There is also built in help for many of PowerShells concepts built in 'about files' which you can find by running
+There is also built-in help for many of concepts in PowerShell in so-called 'about files' which you can find by running

 ```PowerShell
 Get-Help about_*
 ```

----

 In most cases you can read the latest version of the documentation online.
-By using the -online switch in the Get-Help CmdLet, you will automaticaly open a browser with the URL to documentation.
+By using the -Online switch in the Get-Help cmdlet you will automaticaly open a browser with the URL to documentation.

 ---